Cybersecurity and Applied AI career insights

 Incident responders who mishandle evidence can undermine legal action against attackers.
 Forensic analysts must maintain rigorous chain of custody documentation.
 GRC analysts ensure evidence handling procedures comply with legal requirements.
 Understanding chain of custody is essential for anyone involved in incident response or digital forensics, as mistakes are irreversible.

-Cybersecurity professionals who regularly work with Chain of Custody include Incident Responder, GRC Analyst.
+Cybersecurity professionals who work with Chain of Custody include Incident Responder, GRC Analyst.
 These roles apply Chain of Custody knowledge within the Compliance & Privacy domain.

 Definitions are original explanations written for career development purposes.
 For authoritative technical definitions, refer to NIST, ISO, or the relevant standards body.